teemujonkkari/gamepad-demo/README.md

 # GamePad Demo

-GamePad demo shows how to use mobile phone browser as gamepad for playing game on your desktop's browser.
+GamePad demo shows how to use mobile phone browser as gamepad for playing game in your desktop browser.

 ## How to test